St Joseph's Roman Catholic Church, Hay-on-Wye: First parish church (1967)

 One of Fr.
 Healy's more eccentric parishioners also carved her name into the history of Hay-on-Wye.
 The author Lady Penelope Betjeman (wife of the Poet Laureate John Betjeman) would often "come into town on her pony and trap, wearing a chunky knitted jumper and jodphurs".

-St. Joseph's Church choir formed in the 1970s.
+St. Joseph's Church choir called the "Holy Joes" were formed in the 1970s.
 The first organist was Des Madigan who was renowned for playing the organ loudly.
-Consequently, the choir were renowned for singly loudly, aka "the Jumpers".
+Consequently, the "Holy Joes" were renowned for singly loudly, aka "the Jumpers".
 His wife Gloria later took over the organist role.
 They both gave piano lessons to local children including local pianist Anna Fry.
-Recent choir members descended from the Madigans include alto Dawn Beethan and organist Julie O’Reilly.
+Current "Holy Joes" and Madigan descendant's include alto Dawn Beethan and organist Julie O’Reilly who like her parents led the choir up to the Covid years.
+Convert Pat Hammond is the current organist/liturgical animator.
+Since the 2nd Vatican Council the role of the liturgical animator is to animate i.e. encourage active participation by the congregation in the liturgy.